 Steeped in Mexican culture and folklore, Coco tells the story of Miguel, who dreams of becoming an accomplished musician like his idol, Ernesto de la Cruz.
 As Miguel soon finds himself in the land of the dead, he uncovers the mysteries of his family’s stores and traditions.

 Watch Coco on Disney Plus

 Moana is a strong female protagonist from the Pacific Islands, featuring a diverse cast, including Dwayne “The Rock” Johnson as demigod, Maui.
 Moana is not looking for a prince, she’s looking for herself, as she ventures to save her people.

 Watch Moana on Disney Plus

-Let me know in the comments your other favorite diverse movies on Disney Plus that I should check out with my family.
+Let me know in the comments your other favorite movies that feature a diverse cast on Disney Plus that I should check out with my family.

 If you like what you see, please COMMENT, PIN, SHARE, or TWEET!
 I’d appreciate the love!